Shadi al-Waisi

-Shadi Mohammed al-Waisi (Note: شادي محمد الويسي; born 1985) was the Minister of Justice in the Syrian caretaker government from December 2024 to March 2025.
-He had served as Minister of Justice in the Syrian Salvation Government during its sixth term, starting in 2022 and up until the December 2024 fall of the Assad regime.
+Shadi Mohammed al-Waisi (Note: شادي محمد الويسي; born 1985) is a Syrian politician and former rebel leader who served as the Minister of Justice in the Syrian caretaker government from December 2024 to March 2025.
+He had also served as Minister of Justice in the Syrian Salvation Government during its sixth term, starting in 2022 and up until the December 2024 fall of the Assad regime.

 Education

 Al-Waisi holds a degree in Islamic Sharia and a diploma in educational qualification.
 He is also working on a master's thesis in Islamic and judicial studies.
 Prior to his judicial and political career, he worked as an Islamic education teacher and served as an imam and preacher in Aleppo for seven years.

 During the Syrian civil war

 Al-Nusra

 In a video, filmed in January 2015 in Maarrat Misrin, al-Waisi can reportedly be seen among the spectators at a public execution.
 The video shows a woman being executed with a single bullet to the head after being allegedly convicted of prostitution.

 In another video, recorded approximately one week later in Hafasraja, a similar execution took place for a woman under the same charges.
 This time, al-Waisi, who was a judge for the Al-Nusra Front, is seen personally delivering the verdict next to the condemned woman and signaling the executioner to proceed.
 The execution was carried out with a single bullet to the head.